ICWA

 Compliance with ICWA is mandatory yet many state and court systems are still struggling to understand and effectively meet these requirements.
 Non-compliance with this law perpetuates the disproportionate numbers of American Indian and Alaska Native children represented in state and county child welfare systems today.
 The Bureau of Indian Affairs (BIA) addressed this continued non-compliance by disseminated federal regulations governing ICWA in 2016.
 These regulations serve to create more consistency in ICWA implementation.

-Native youth are overrepresented in foster care systems.
-American Indian and Alaska Native children enter into foster care nationally at a rate of 2.6% times higher than non-Native children.
+American Indian and Alaska Native youth are overrepresented in foster care systems.
+Native children enter into foster care nationally at a rate 2.6% times higher than non-Native children.
 For some individual states, this rate is drastically higher.
 In Minnesota, for example, the disproportionality index is 13.9.

 US Map

-Improving the Well-being of American Indian and Alaska Native Children and Families through State-Level Efforts to Improve Indian Child Welfare Act Compliance indicates “the most critical issues of noncompliance involve:
+Improving the Well-Being of American Indian and Alaska Native Children and Families Through State-Level Efforts to Improve Indian Compliance indicates the most critical issues for noncompliance involve:

-Coming Together for the Children: The Maine Tribal-State ICWA Workgroup (Webinar Recording)
+Coming Together for the Children: The Maine Tribal State ICWA Workgroup (webinar hosted by Capacity Building Center for Tribes)

 NEW MEXICO TRIBAL INDIAN CONSORTIUM (NMTIC) STATE-PARTNERSHIP WEBINAR SERIES